-A new HM-SMR disk interface presents an interesting problem to storage researchers who have already proposed new file system designs based on it [11,25,31].
-It also presents a challenge to the developers of existing file systems [13,16,17] who have been optimizing their code for CMR disks for years.
-There have been attempts to revamp mature Linux file systems like ext4 and XFS [12,39,40] to use the new interface, but these attempts have stalled due to the large amount of redesign required.
-The Log-Structured File System (LFS) [45], on the other hand, has an architecture that can be most easily adapted to an HM-SMR disk.
-However, although LFS has been influential, disk file systems based on it [1,47] have not reached production quality in practice [33,38,46].
+presents a challenge to the developers of existing file systems [12, 15, 16] who have been optimizing their code for CMR disks for years.
+There have been attempts to revamp mature Linux file systems like ext4 and XFS [11,41,42] to use the new interface, but these attempts have stalled due to the large amount of redesign required.
+The Log-Structured File System (LFS) [47], on the other hand, has an architecture that can be most easily adapted to an HM-SMR disk.
+However, although LFS has been influential, disk file systems based on it [28, 49] have not reached production quality in practice [34, 40, 48].

 We take an alternative approach to SMR adoption.
 Instead of redesigning for the HM-SMR disk interface, we make an incremental change to a mature, high performance file system, to optimize its performance on a DM-SMR disk.
-The systems community is no stranger to taking a revolutionary approach when faced with a new technology [7], only to discover that the existing system can be evolved to take the advantage of the new technology with a little effort [8].
-Following a similar evolutionary approach, we take the first step to optimize ext4 file system for DM-SMR disks, based on the observation that random writes are even more expensive on these disks, and that metadata writeback is a key generator of it.
+The systems community is no stranger to taking a revolutionary approach when faced with a new technology [5], only to discover that the existing system can be evolved to take the advantage of the new technology with a little effort [6].
+Following a similar evolutionary approach, we take the first step to optimize ext4 file system for DM-SMR disks, observing that random writes are even more expensive on these disks, and that metadata writeback is a key generator of it.